-Which statute governs?
 When the choice is between two conflicting statutes, there are two choices: the newer statute or the more specific statute.
 Section 337 dates back to 1872.
 It was last amended in 1961.
 Section 3118(a) was first enacted in 1992.
 Section 3118(a) is more specific.
 It defines “note” precisely, Section 337 applies generally to “any contract, obligation or liability founded upon an instrument in writing.”
-Section 3118(a) is both newer and more specific.
-It is the statute of limitations which governs an action on a promissory note.
-That does not end the story.
+Section 3118(a) is both newer and more specific — is the statute of limitations which governs an action on a promissory note that is also a negotiable instrument.
+If the promissory note is not a negotiable instrument, the shorter four-year statute of limitations is applicable.
+This does not end the story.

 When an instrument is payable in installments, the cause of action on each installment accrues on the day following the date the installment is due.
 Consequently, where money is payable in installments, the statute of limitations begins to run against the cause of action for the recovery of an unpaid installment at the time it is payable.
 Moreover, when a note contains an acceleration clause, the statute does not begin to run on installments not yet due until the creditor, by some affirmative act, manifests his election to declare the entire sum due.

-A wise note holder will institute an action on a note within four years of the first missed payment to guarantee maximum recovery and remove any possible bar.
-However, a holder should feel confident pursuing recovery within six-years of the last due date.
+A wise note holder will institute an action on a promissory note within four years of the first missed payment to guarantee maximum recovery and remove any possible bar.
+However, a holder of a promissory note that is a negotiable instrument should feel confident pursuing recovery within six years of the last due date.